makism/makism/README.md

 Expert in Python, C++/Qt, and delving into DS/DE and Real-Time Data Analytics.
 My research interests include Brain Connectivity (functional) & Graph Theory and Machine Learning.

-As a proponent of lifelong learning, it is in my mindset to dedicate every day some time to study.
+As a proponent of lifelong learning, it is in my mindset to dedicate every day some time to obtain new knowledge.
 The topics that I am interested in include methodologies to improve my code skills (APIs, testing, design patterns, etc.), ML/DL, Statistics, Java or Go, etc.

 Oh, that's also me:<br/>
 ⚡ [neurobastard.io](https://neurobastard.io)<br/>